decentL/IoT/Phicomm/remote-code-execution.md

     ![auto_upgrade_lua_code](fig/auto_upgrade_lua_code.png)

-    Then, we can see that the server append the data to a command directly without checking whether the data is modified maliciously too, causing the command attacker want to execute appended to the command.
+    Then, the server appends the data to a command directly without checking whether the data is modified maliciously too, causing the command that the attacker wants to execute to be attached to the command.

-    Finally, the router will execute the command "reboot", which causing a DoS.
+    Finally, the router will execute the command "reboot", which causes a DoS.